MileHacker Logo

 Shoulder Season

 July to October (Monsoon).
 Fewer visitors, potentially lower prices.
-Rainfall can affect outdoor plans.
+Rainfall may impact outdoor activities.

 3